SUBTOTAL Formula in Excel (Table of Contents)

 After applying the SUBTOTAL Formula, the result is as shown below.

-With the same SUBTOTAL Formula, we can also calculate the average with the only change in Function Number.
+With the same SUBTOTAL Formula, we can calculate the average with the only change in Function Number.

 After applying the SUBTOTAL Formula, the result is as shown below.